Newsletter

 APRIL

-Mon 20 April – Boston Marathon (Go Rosey, Sharaze and Justine)
+Mon 20 April – Boston Marathon (Go Rosey and Sharaze)

 Sat 25 April – Anzac Day Weekend – Oaklands Estate Parkrun